Here’s What’s Holding You Back from Getting a Gay Partner

 Okay so how do I get a partner?

 Now I’ve told you what’s wrong its time to tell you what’s right.
-Next we will go over the things that are necessary for a successful gay relationship to come into being.
+Next, we will go over the things that are necessary for a successful gay couple to come into being.

-Sorry Sam but its not just the inside that counts
+Sorry Sam it’s not just the inside that counts

-Look, we’ve all heard as children that ‘its what’s on the inside that counts’ and we also know, if we’ve spent any time at all on grindr, that nothing could be further from the truth.
-Your looks open the door and its your personality that keeps them.
+Look, we’ve all heard as children that ‘its what’s on the inside that counts’ and we also know if we’ve spent any time at all on grindr, that nothing could be further from the truth.
+Your looks open the door and it’s your personality that keeps them in.

 The popular online mental health website Psychology Today featured an article that stated:

-…men’s arousal patterns (gay as well as straight) has repeatedly emphasized their sensitivity to visual cues.
+…men’s arousal patterns (gay and straight) has repeatedly emphasized their sensitivity to visual cues.
 As soon as the lust-inspiring image registers in their brain, they become turned-on—not only physically but psychologically, too.

 If you are single and looking I strongly recommend losing weight if you have weight to lose.

-I’ve recommended the 3 Week Diet over and over to clients seeking to lose weight with great feedback.
-Also keeping yourself neat and tidy with good posture will go a long way towards attracting a date. !
+I’ve recommended the Fat Decimator System plan over and over to clients seeking to lose weight with great feedback.
+The truth is the key to weight loss is sitting right on your kitchen table!.
+Also keeping yourself neat and tidy with good posture will go a long way towards attracting a date!

 You are what you attract